 As always, please send me a note if you have any questions or if you are interested in hosting a private party.
 I do have different packages for events and classes outside Yokosuka, Japan.

 My name is Silviya Schimenti, and I am a proud born and raised Bulgarian, which is where Kurabiiki gets it's name from, as it means “cookie” in Bulgarian.
 After spending over ten years within the geospatial industry, I gave up my career in 2010 to become a stay at home mom.
-While the transition certainly wasn't an easy one, however, it helped me to explore other avenues, opening up doors to opportunities that I had never had the option of exploring before then.
+While the transition wasn't easy, it did help me to explore other avenues and it opened up doors to opportunities that I had never had the option of exploring before then.

 I started decorating cookies in 2010 and became obsessed with it.
 It was my way to relax, unwind and recharge.
 A few months later, I turned this newfound hobby into a business.
 After offering custom cookies for approximately four years, I started teaching The Art Of Cookie Decorating in the beginning of 2014.